-- 3. In the menu located on the left part of the window, select the Change adapter settings line. - 4.
-In the opened window, select the icon of the wireless network connection and make sure that your Wi-Fi adapter is on. - 5.
+- 7. Click the OK button in the connection properties window. - 8.
 To open the list of available wireless networks, select the icon of the wireless network connection and click the Connect To button or left-click the network icon in the notification area located on the right side of the taskbar.

-Figure 13.
+Figure 10.
 The notification area of the taskbar.

-6. In the opened window, in the list of available wireless networks, select the wireless network DSL-2740U and click the Connect button.
+9. In the opened window, in the list of available wireless networks, select the wireless network DSL-2640U and click the Connect button.

-Figure 14.
+Figure 11.
 The list of available networks.

-- 7. In the opened window, enter the network key (see WPS PIN on the barcode label on the bottom panel of the device) in the Security key field and click the OK button. - 8.
+- 10. In the opened window, enter the network key (see WPS PIN on the barcode label on the back panel of the device) in the Security key field and click the OK button. - 11.
 Wait for about 20-30 seconds.
 After the connection is established, the network icon will be displayed as the signal level scale. - If you perform initial configuration of the router via Wi-Fi connection, note that immediately after changing the wireless default settings of the router you will need to reconfigure the wireless connection using the newly specified settings.